 I use Mindfulness and relaxation techniques as well as the Rewind Technique which is a powerful tool that helps people heal from all kinds of trauma and phobias.

-I currently work in my own private practice and am also a volunteer counsellor at Kerith Counselling Servivce in East Kilbride.
+I currently work in my own private practice and am employed as a counsellor by a local charity.

 2015 Diploma in Integrative Counselling